User Story Tutorial - How to Write Confirmation?

 To enter steps:

-2. Move the mouse pointer to the right hand side of the item, near the edge of the application window.
-Then, click on the Add Step button.
+2. Move the mouse pointer to the right-hand side of the item, near the edge of the application window.
+Then, click the Add Step button.

 Adding step to confirmation item